cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 1. A node _must_ support at most one data companion.

-2. All or part of the following data _must_ be obtainable by the companion, and as close to real-time as possible:
+2. All or part of the following data _must_ be obtainable by the companion:
    1. Committed block data
-   2. `FinalizeBlockResponse` data, but only for committed blocks
+   2. Block execution results (including event data) for blocks that have been committed

 3. The companion _must_ be able to establish the earliest height for which the node has all of the requisite data.